Skip to main content

 4. the legal consequence of the exclusion of objection

-was not pointed out when the regulations were published.
+was not pointed out in the public announcement of the regulations.

 Siegen, 24 November 2021 The Rector